 When things are in order, I feel much more organized and can actually find what I am looking for!
 If you’re not great at organizing and the Pinterest ideas aren’t inspiring you, ask a friend who is.
 It’s always more fun when you organize together.
 Two of my friends have even had organizing parties.
 How fun!
 You can find some great ideas here.

 What’s for dinner?
 Here’s some ideas of great recipes that I found on Pinterest.
 I need a lot of inspiration in this area.
 Being a Virginia girl living in South Louisiana, I need some serious help!
 If you have some great recipes, please share them!
-I would love to hear about what your cooking.
+I would love to hear about what you’re cooking.
 A good meal brings my husband and boys lots of peace!!!

 Ladies, let me encourage you in this….
 God is peace.
 There may be many things this season that try to steal your peace, but as you remain focused on Christ and make some simple steps of obedience, I know you will experience His best!

 Lord, I pray that you give us the grace to cultivate an environment that invites peace.
-Give us the grace to do the things that your asking of us.
+Give us the grace to do the things that you’re asking of us.
 Lord, help us to have good attitudes towards these things.
 Most importantly, help us to be submissive to Your leading every day, throughout the day.
 In Jesus’ name, Amen.